hazelcast/hazelcast-reference-manual/src/ReplicatedMap.md

 - `entry-listener`: Full canonical classname of the `EntryListener` implementation.
   - `entry-listener#include-value`: Specifies whether the event includes the value or not.
 Sometimes the key is enough to react on an event.
 In those situations, setting this value to `false` will save a deserialization cycle.
 The default value is `true`.
   - `entry-listener#local`: Not used for Replicated Map since listeners are always local.
+- `quorum-ref`: Name of quorum configuration that you want this Replicated Map to use.
+Please see the [Split-Brain Protection for Replicated Map section](#split-brain-protection-for-replicated-map).

 #### Replicated Map Programmatic Configuration